 How Long Should you be Training

-Aerobic fitness is gained by working out at a constant sub-maximum heart rate (about 65%) for longer than 45 minutes.
-We recommend building up to 1 hour 30 minutes.
+Aerobic fitness is gained by working out in a zone 2 heart rate (about 65%) for longer than 45 minutes.
+We recommend building up to 2 hour per day.
 The intensity level should be such that you can carry on a conversation, but are breaking a sweat.
-Hiking, running, cycling, cross-country skiing are all good ways of building endurance.
-You’ll spend most of your time on these.
-I personally think the stair master is best.

 Take Some Rest

-Each week has rest days and the end of each 4-week macro-cycle has a good rest period to allow for physical and mental recovery before the next block.
+You need to build in a rest day each week and make sure you have an easier training week every 4 weeks.
+This rest week of training is to allow for physical and mental recovery before the next block.
 Don’t skip these!
 The body needs this time to adapt to the progressively harder workouts.

 Six Months Before the Climb

 Focus on increasing aerobic capacity with endurance training and getting a conditioning program started.
 Plan to spend about 6 hours per week doing general endurance training (outdoors or indoors, hike trails, run, bike, swim, ski, stair-master, etc.) with workouts lasting 1 hour and one longer one lasting up to 3 hours of easy pace, and workout (45 min long) of conditioning (choose your own).

 You should have 2 rest days per week.
 At the end of the month, take 4-5 days completely off from your training, which will give you a good time to recharge mentally and physically.

 Five Months Before the Climb

 Focus on increasing the length on your endurance workouts.
 Spend 8 hours per week doing general endurance training with weighted backpack, starting to focus more on hiking / running / snowshoeing if possible and less on other exercises such as biking.